hafidmermouri/ezCrawler/README.md

 # ezCrawler

 ## Simple python crawler
-Crawl any website, and turn it to csv data
+Crawl any website, and turn it into csv or json structured data

 Scrape any information you need using Xpath

 ## Installation
-1. clone repo: ``git clone https://github.com/hafidmermouri/ezCrawler.git`
+1. clone repo: `git clone https://github.com/hafidmermouri/ezCrawler.git`
 2. install requirements: `python3 -m pip3 install -r requirements.txt`
 3. you can start enjoying the easy crawler